Glossary - Wi-Fi at RWTH Aachen

 Eduroam Devicemanager

-The eduroam devicemanager is a web interface provided by RWTH that enables the creation and management of user data for connecting to the RWTH WLAN networks.
+The eduroam Devicemanager is a web interface provided by RWTH that enables the creation and management of user data for connecting to the RWTH Wi-Fi networks.

 Enterprise-Authentication

-Enterprise authentication, also known as IEEE 802.1X, is a standard for authentication and authorization in networks based on the IEEE 802 standard.
+Enterprise authentication, also known as IEEE 802.1X, is a network authentication and authorization standard based on the IEEE 802 networking protocol.

-This standard makes it possible to authenticate users or devices at the network access point, be it via a physical port in the LAN, a logical VLAN or a WLAN.
+It makes it possible to authenticate users or devices at the network access point, be it via a physical port in the LAN, a logical VLAN or a Wi-Fi.

-The authentication process is carried out by an authenticator, which compares the information sent by a subscriber (also known as a “supplicant”) with an authentication server (RADIUS server).
+The authentication process is carried out by an authenticator, which compares the information sent by a subscriber (also known as a “supplicant”) with that of an authentication server (RADIUS server).

-Depending on the result of the check, access to the services offered, such as LAN, VLAN or WLAN, is granted or denied.
+Depending on the outcome this check, access to the services offered, such as LAN, VLAN or Wi-Fi, is granted or denied.

 Firewall

-A firewall is a combination of hardware and software that monitors and controls data traffic between an internal network and external networks.
+A firewall is a combination of hardware and software which monitors and controls data traffic between an internal network and external networks.

-It checks all data leaving the network as well as data trying to enter the network.
+It checks all data leaving or trying to enter the network.

 Firewalls are used to protect RWTH's networks from unauthorized access and threats.